-HOW TO Write What You Know
+How to REALLY Write What You Know

-HOW TO really write what you know.
 And why it is the MOST IMPORTANT piece of writing advice you will ever receive.

 Today, I want to discuss how following this single piece of writing advice (the right way) can virtually guarantee that you are able to write engaging and believable stories every time and garner a group of readers who know and trust you.